JamesSkemp/angular-todo-list-tutorial/README.md

 This is following the tutorial from https://ng-girls.gitbook.io/todo-list-tutorial/ in late June 2021.

 ## Tutorial notes
-- `ng g c input-button-unit` is the same as `ng generate component input-button-unit`
+- `ng g c input-button-unit` is the same as `ng generate component input-button-unit`.
+- `input [value]` is one-way binding, while `input [(ngModel)]` can be one or two-way binding.
+The latter also adds a lot more functionality.
+- Element event binding = parens and dropping the `on`.

 ## Development server